 Average weekly wages are directly related to the economic vitality of the region.
 Higher incomes denote a higher standard of living.
-Importantly, the region's leadership should try to achieve a larger percentage of "living wage" jobs.
-Defining living wage jobs is difficult; however, the Department of Human Services defines the cutoffs for self-sustainability, taking into account cost of living in an area in addition to the individualized family expenses associated with size of &lt;sup>23 http://beta.bls.gov/maps/cew/VA?period=2009-Q4 the family.
+Importantly, the region's leadership should try to achieve a http://beta.bls.gov/maps/cew/VA?period=2012-Q2&industry=10&pos\color=blue&neg\color=orange&Update=Update&chartData=3&ownerType=0&distribution=Quantiles larger percentage of "living wage" jobs.
+Defining living wage jobs is difficult; however, the Department of Human Services defines the cutoffs for self-sustainability, taking into account cost of living in an area in addition to the individualized family expenses associated with size of the family.
 Increasing wages increases community-wide revenue through increased tax revenue and increased sales tax income from higher rates of spending.
 Furthermore, average weekly wages are the first determinant for acquiring wealth and reducing poverty.

 Average Weekly Wages: Second Quarter

 Over the assessed second quarter periods, the average weekly wages for Danville rose from \$562 in 2006 to \$617 in 2011, while Pittsylvania County increased from \$501 to \$579.
 Both areas are below the most recent state second quarter average of \$949.
 Furthermore, the entire region progressed upward, but at a slower rate than the state.
-Caswell County and North Carolina also progressed at similar intervals from \$440 to \$540 and \$549 to \$783, respectively.
+Caswell County and North Carolina also progressed at similar intervals from \$551 to \$555 and \$736 to \$783, respectively.

 Home Ownership Rates

-Description of Indicator